 The managers say that they have wanted to expand the trust’s net gearing (net borrowing) to take advantage of low valuations, but from a practical perspective, this has been difficult.
 BGUK has recently received cash from the Ultra Electronics sale and more is expected to come from the sales of HomeServe and Euromoney.
 This reduces its net gearing by default and, given the less liquid nature of some of its holdings, this can take time to redeploy.
 The trust has been reducing cash by undertaking repurchases of its shares and these are being financed through existing cash and borrowings where possible, rather than through selling down existing holdings.

 Key portfolio themes remain unchanged

-have a number of key attributes (see page 9) and so, whilst they are not thematic investors per se, there are a number of long-running themes that can be seen within the portfolio.
-Specifically, they like tech generators or tech enabled companies, as well as companies that are R&D driven, as they believe that significant value can be created with innovation.
+As we have discussed previously, BGUK managers are looking for companies that have a number of key attributes (see page 10) and so, whilst they are not thematic investors per se, there are a number of long-running themes that can be seen within the portfolio.
+Specifically, they like tech generators or tech enabled companies, as well as companies that are research and development (R&D) driven, as they believe that significant value can be created with innovation.
 The managers say that, despite the near-term market noise, their key categories have not changed and the underlying trends remain the same.
 Growth financials continue to be a significant part of the portfolio, reflecting the strong secular growth opportunities available here (for example, with an ageing population, the move away from defined-benefit pensions schemes and the trend towards self-investment).

 Key portfolio areas are as follows (figures as at 30 April 2022):